valkolovos/language-learning/project_docs/project_summary_mvp_goals_roadmap.md

 ## Executive Summary
 We are building a web-based language learning product optimized for **fast conversational ability**.
 The guiding principle is **audio‑first, phrase‑first, intelligibility‑focused** practice delivered in **tiny loops** (30–60 seconds).
 The MVP will prove that a new learner can achieve a **“can‑do” moment in ≤5 minutes** with a single micro‑lesson and return for at least one short review the next day.

 **Current status:** Deliverable 1 (Listen‑First Micro‑Lesson — Meet & Greet) has an implementation‑agnostic functional spec defined in this workspace.
-The product focus is on **small, incremental, valuable steps**, with a **local‑first** operating mode.
+The product focus is on **small, incremental, valuable steps**, with a **local-first** operating mode that supports local development and testing.

+**Note on Local-First**: This means the system can be fully developed, tested, and run locally using mocks for third-party services.
+While it may utilize cloud services when available, it gracefully degrades to local processing when they're unavailable.
+This enables developers to work offline and test without external dependencies.

 ---